hamzaali00/COVID-19_Risk_Assessment/README.md

 The train_test_split function was used to randomly split the data into training and testing sets.
 In our case, a sample dataframe was created using 50% of the original dataset.
 Of this 50%, 75% of the data was used for training and 25% was used for testing.

 When the random forest model was rerun using the full dataset, the data was similarly split, with 75% of the data used for training and 25% used for testing.
 The train_test_split function was used, which allows for data to be randomly split into training and testing sets.
+Using the same split between training and test sets ensures that consistency of the results.

 #### What is model choice?
 What are limitations and benefits?